Keira Walsh: 2019–20

 With doubts about her career following criticism at the 2019 FIFA Women's World Cup, Walsh did not want to play football in England, thinking she was not what the domestic fans wanted to see in a holding midfielder.
-Prior to the 2019–20 season, she handed in a transfer request amid interest from Lyon and Atlético Madrid.
+Prior to the 2019–20 season, she handed in a transfer request amid interest from European champions Lyon and Spanish champions Atlético Madrid.
 On 29 July, she withdrew her transfer request; Cushing had convinced her to stay by encouraging her and joking that he would dress like Pep Guardiola, one of Walsh's idols, to be more like him.
 Cushing said that Walsh was integral to City's system and it was imperative the club retain her, while adapting to other transfers.
 He re-emphasised Walsh's importance to the side after she scored a goal from distance then created the opportunity for a second in an October 2019 match that saw them defeat Birmingham 3–0.

 During a Manchester derby in the League Cup on 20 October 2019, Walsh was given a straight red card for a tackle on Manchester United's Kirsty Hanson.
 City lost 0–2, with Walsh later reflecting that her conduct came from being a fan of her team and frustrated that their rivals were winning, and that she had since come to practice more control over her support than she displayed in the match.
 Around this time, Walsh's abilities were said to be maturing.
-While still "an energetic presence in midfield that at times needs to be dialled down", and sometimes requiring the presence of experienced midfielder Jill Scott in support, she had tightened her defensive capabilities and discipline to complement her excellent positioning and playmaking skill, in which she was also becoming more assured.
+While still "an energetic presence in midfield that at times needs to be dialled down" – and sometimes requiring the presence of experienced midfielder Jill Scott in support – she had tightened her defensive capabilities and discipline to complement her excellent positioning and playmaking skill, in which she was also becoming more assured.

-She signed a new three-year contract on 7 February 2020; 90min wrote that this was somewhat surprising to onlookers – considering Walsh's long tenure, prior transfer request, and Cushing recently leaving the club – but that City and its fans would welcome her decision.
+After scoring from distance against Birmingham again in January 2020, for a 2–0 win, Walsh signed a new three-year contract on 7 February 2020.
+90min wrote that this was somewhat surprising to onlookers – considering Walsh's long tenure, prior transfer request, and Cushing recently leaving the club – but that City and its fans would welcome her decision.
 Come the end of the season, her leadership and talent in midfield saw her described as "unmatched".